The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.

 Video: Click to open the Video Capture window.
 Use the live feed to take images and intraoral photos.

-Import: Import an existing file from your computer or network.
-Set a default path to import images from in Imaging Module Preferences.
-When an image is imported, the Item Info window will pop up to enter notes and information.
+Import: Add an existing file from the current computer or network to Open Dental.
+Set a default path to open when clicking Import by entering the Default import folder in Preferences.
+When an image is imported, the Item Info window opens to enter notes and information.

 Note: Import Logic: